D-Whipp/readme-generator/README.md

-from the root type node index into your command line and answer the prompts
+From the Root Directory open the Command Line and type node index and answer the questions